bbkane/dotfiles/zsh/README.md

 > NOTE: fasd has been deprecated by Homebrew.
 It's probably better at this point to use `zoxide`.
 See the next section.
 I have ported and undeprecated the formula to my personal homebrew tap, just in case `zoxide` doesn't keep me happy: `brew install bbkane/tap/fasd`.

+> `fasd` also shows up as one of the slower things to load when I profile zsh startup time

 `fasd` lets you:

 - Open recently/frequently used files with `v <fuzzy-term><Tab>`